timostamm/protobuf-ts/MANUAL.md

 ## What are protocol buffers

-Protocol buffers are a definition language for simple data structures that can be efficiently serialized.
+Protocol buffers is an [interface definition language](https://en.wikipedia.org/wiki/Interface_description_language) and binary serialization format.

-Using the protocol buffer compiler (`protoc`) you can "compile" a `.proto` file to many languages.
+Data structures defined in `.proto` files are platform-independent and can be used in many languages.

-To learn more about the protocol buffer language, please check the official [language guide](https://developers.google.com/protocol-buffers/docs/overview).
+To learn more about the capabilities, please check the official [language guide](https://developers.google.com/protocol-buffers/docs/overview).